Cgameworld/TrafficLightReplacer-Site/_posts/documentation/2000-01-03-pack-creation.md

 For examples of fully working xml files, look at the mod's [internal XML presets](https://github.com/Cgameworld/TrafficLightReplacer/tree/master/TrafficLightReplacer/DefaultXMLS)

-Read below for the explaination of the elements
+Read below for the explanation of the elements

 # XML Elements